CodecoolGlobal/tech-interview-workbook-AishSunbae/docs/module_progbasics.md

 #### What do we call the shell in Linux?

-The shell is the command interpretor in an operating system such as Unix or GNU/Linux, it is a program that executes other programs.
+The shell is the **command interpretor** in an operating system such as Unix or GNU/Linux, it is a program that executes other programs.
 It provides a computer user an interface to the Unix/GNU Linux system so that the user can run different commands or utilities/tools with some input data.

 #### What does root means in a Linux environment?

 root is the user name or account that by default has access to all commands and files on a Linux or other Unix-like operating system.
-It is also referred to as the root account, root user and the superuser.
+It is also referred to as the **root account, root user and the superuser**.

 #### How do you access your personal files in Linux?